NVIDIA/TensorRT/demo/BERT/README.md

 6. Run inference with CUDA Graph support.

    A separate python `inference_c.py` script is provided to run inference with CUDA Graph support.
-This is necessary since CUDA Graph is only supported through CUDA C/C++ APIs, not pyCUDA.
+This is necessary since CUDA Graph is only supported through CUDA C/C++ APIs.
 The `inference_c.py` script uses pybind11 to interface with C/C++ for CUDA graph capturing and launching.
 The cmdline interface is the same as `inference.py` except for an extra `--enable-graph` option.

    ```bash
    mkdir -p build; pushd build